Muller-bit/Web3_Wallet_Security/notes/03_social_Recovery_wallet.md

 ### 🔗 Social Recovery vs. Multi-Sig: Key Distinctions and Daily Use

 - While social recovery wallets share the principle of requiring multiple parties for critical actions, making them "kind of like a multi-sig," there's a vital distinction in their everyday use.

+- In a social recovery setup, normal transaction approvals still rely on your single signing key.
+This streamlines daily operations, often requiring just a single confirmation click, much like a standard wallet.

+- This contrasts with traditional multi-sig wallets where multiple signatures might be necessary for every transaction.